 Project Status: This project has been underway for several years.
-Significant progress has been made in the past year including: survey of all 87 counties, development of a Business Plan, generation of a proposed parcel attribute data exchange standard, and passage of legislation in May 2013 for the exchange of geospatial data between governmental entities at no cost.
+Significant progress was made in 2012-13, including: survey of all 87 counties, development of a Business Plan, generation of a proposed parcel attribute data exchange standard, and passage of legislation in May 2013 for the exchange of geospatial data between governmental entities at no cost.
 Work has been also started on a standardized license agreement and process that the State may use to acquire parcel data from counties and make it available to all State agencies and other governmental entities.
 The MN Department of Revenue is developing a centralized database for managing and coordinating information received by the Property Tax Division, making analysis simpler and reports more standard in their PRISM Project.
 The PRISM project will be collecting only attribute data.
 MnGeo is working with the PRISM project team to determine how the two projects can complement each other.

 Anticipated Completion and Milestones: It is hoped that a complete statewide parcel data layer will be available in 5 years.
-Determination of the interrelationship of the Revenue PRISM project and the MnGeo effort is expected to be known and completion of a single state license agreement and data acquisition process is hoped to be in place by the end of 2013.
+Determination of the interrelationship of the Revenue PRISM project and the MnGeo effort is expected to be known and completion of a single state license agreement and data acquisition process is hoped to be in place by the end of 2014.

 Project Funding: There are no dedicated funds for this project.
-MnGeo is providing a part-time project manager/business analyst.
+MnGeo provided a part-time project manager/business analyst until his retirement in August 2013; the extent of replacement staff time is being determined.
 Staff from other organizations are participating on a volunteer basis.
 An FGDC CAP grant provided funding to assist in developing the Business Plan.

 Project Issues, Concerns, and Risks: Project success is dependent on counties developing and sharing parcel data both spatial and attribute.
 Issues include: some counties do not have any electronic spatial parcel data, data content and quality varies between counties (and in some cases within counties) and there is no established standard for spatial parcel data.
-The primary MnGeo staff person working on the project is likely to retire within the next year.
+The primary MnGeo staff person working on the project retired in August.

-Project Contacts: Fred Logman (Project Manager); Dan Ross (Executive Sponsor)
+Project Contacts: Dan Ross (Executive Sponsor)